Terms & Conditions

 Disclosure and prevention of conflicts of interest

 Strictly confidential information or ideas obtained through peer review must be kept confidential and may not be used for personal gain.
-The reviewer should not review manuscripts in case of conflict of interest resulting from competition, collaboration, or other relationships or affiliations with any of the authors, organizations, or institutions associated with the articles.
+Reviewers should recuse themselves when conflicts of interest exist due to competition, collaboration, or other relationships with authors, their organizations, or institutions connected to the manuscript.

 DUTIES OF AUTHORS